fluttercommunity/flutter_launcher_icons/README.md

 ## :sparkles: What's New

 ##### Version 0.2.1 (25th April 2018)
- * Added extra iOS icon size (1024x1024)
- * Fixed iOS default icon name (Thanks to PR #25 - Thank you!)
- * Fixed issue #10 where the creation of the icons was failing due to the target folder not existing
+ * Fixed issue where icons produced weren't the correct size (Due to images not with a 1:1 aspect ration)
+ * Improved quality of smaller icons produced (Thanks to PR #17 - Thank you!)
+ * Updated console printed messages to keep them consistent
+ * Added example folder to GitHub project

 ## :mag: Guide